DavidR8/Todds-test-repo/CONTRIBUTING.md

 # How to contribute

-I'm really glad you're reading this, because we need developers to help this project come to fruition.
+We're really glad you're reading this, because we need developers to help this project come to fruition.

 If you haven't already, come find us on gitter.im ([BCDevExchange-app](https://gitter.im/BCDevExchange/BCDevExchange-app)) and join the chat.
 We are excited you are here and we want you working on things you're excited about too.